Valleyleaf/Third-party-API-Challenge/README.md

 ## Usage

 Use to scheduale your day.
+Press the save icons to save your daily duties!

 ![05-third-party-apis-homework-demo](https://github.com/Valleyleaf/Third-party-API-Challenge/assets/137734906/fd803a55-d574-4b3b-8c52-e3d195f897b6)